ctag/gestum/esp/esp.md

 	0xfc000 esp_init_data_default.bin \
 	0xfe000 blank.bin

-This command is a mash-up of the [instructions for flashing esp-link](https://github.com/jeelabs/esp-link/blob/master/FLASHING.md) and Wemos's d1 mini [flashing guide](https://wiki.wemos.cc/tutorials:get_started:revert_to_at_firmware).
+Default AP ssid: `AI-THINKER_XXXXXX`

-By default the esp-link firmware creates an AP which you connect to and then browse the x.x.x.1 IP address's site, which is configuration for the system.
+By default the esp-link firmware creates an AP which you connect to and then browse the 192.168.4.1 IP address's site, which is configuration for the system.

 ## Configuration